-Hotel luminaries who have held the reins of the HSMA presidency include Maggie Garcia, Leny Fabul, Ofri Canlas, the late Chiqui Recio-Ang, Lyn Tamparong, Gami Holazo, Roberto Laygo, and Marita Marcos.
-Rose H. Libongco is the longest serving president of the HSMA as she was elected for multiple terms from 1982 until 2010 during some of the industry’s most turbulent times, politically and environmentally.
+Hotel luminaries who have held the reins of the HSMA presidency include Maggie Garcia (+), Leny Fabul, Ofri Canlas, Chiqui Recio-Ang (+), Lyn Tamparong, Gami Holazo, Roberto Laygo, Marita Marcos, Margie Munsayac, and Christine Ann Ibarreta (+).
+Rose Libongco is the longest serving president of the HSMA as she was elected for multiple terms from 1982 until 2010 during some of the industry’s most turbulent times, politically and environmentally.

-HSMA was an active stakeholder in the 6-month rehabilitation of Boracay in 2018 as foreign arrivals continued to fill up other resort destinations in the country.
-Its member properties were home to athletes participating in the 2019 Southeast Asian Games held in the Philippines.
-This year, the HSMA finds itself in unchartered territory with the coronavirus pandemic that significantly impacted tourism activities globally.
-But HSMA continues to carry on with member properties tapped by the government to serve as institutional isolation centers.
-HSMA also lobbied for the approval of the PhP10 Billion credit facility for micro and small tourism stakeholders under the Bayanihan to Recover as One bill.
+In 2020, HSMA found itself in unchartered territory with the coronavirus pandemic that significantly impacted tourism activities globally.
+But HSMA took one of the most proactive roles in keeping travel and tourism vital in economic recovery with member properties tapped by the government to serve as institutional isolation centers.
+It also lobbied for the approval of the PhP10 Billion credit facility for micro and small tourism stakeholders under the Bayanihan to Recover as One bill.

-Inspite the challenges brought about by the pandemic, HSMA presses on with a myriad of trademark events in 2020 – the 6th Virtus Awards, the September Online Sales (SOS) with member properties offering hotel accommodations at 60%-70% off, and the online TV magazine Go Philippines, Soar High!
-(GPS) that are geared to restore domestic tourism confidence and stimulate demand.
+HSMA also pressed on with a myriad of trademark events – HSMA’s tent-pole event, the Virtus Awards, the September Online Sales (SOS) promotions with member properties offering hotel accommodations and F&B packages at 60%-70% off, and an online travel show, GPSTV, that reignited the interest for local tourism.